 As Cardillo’s lats fatigued and burned, he learned another of Jones’s principles first-hand.
 “That is pre-exhaustion,” Jones said.
 Cardillo reported completing 15 reps, 10 on his own and five with Jones’s encouragement and spotting.

-How Pre-Exhaustion Work
+How Pre-Exhaustion Works

 When Cardillo performed the pullover, his lats worked without assistance from his arms.
 His grip wasn’t needed, his biceps minimally involved.
 This isolation movement “pre-exhausted” the lats before transitioning to the pulldowns, a multi-joint movement where the grip and arms are more involved.
 They supported the lats to handle more volume during the second exercise.